gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 	-	If it has no corresponding source record, add a placeholder record to the list of source records and mark it to be deleted.
 -	Loop over the source records.
-For each that has been marked as add, update or delete, make an HTTP request to AvantHybrid to perform the action.
+For each that has been marked as add, update or delete, make an [HTTP request to AvantHybrid](/plugins/avanthybrid/#http-requests) to perform the action.
 Ignore those marked as unchanged.

-If the algorithm gets interrupted before completion, it will pick up where it left off the next time the PPE is run.
+If the algorithm gets interrupted before completion, it will pick up where it left off the next time PPE is run.
 For example, if while exporting 100 records, the computer crashes, or the internet goes down, after only 25 records have been imported into the Digital Archive, when the system is working and the PPE is run again, it will detect that only 75 records have to be imported and import them.
 This is possible because the PPE algorithm is stateless, meaning that it can always